Will talent become an individual or enterprise asset in the next normal? One thing is certain: continuous learning can no longer be a hobby.

 Who is responsible for skill acquisition?

 Pre-COVID19 many of us played around with learning something new in our spare time, mainly because we enjoyed it.
 Sometimes we completed the course.
 Other times we didn’t.
-Today, continuous learning hobby can no longer be a hobby, because it will be vital to our professional and economic survival.
+Today, continuous learning platform is much important for our professional and economic survival.

 The process of skill acquisition

 The process of skill acquisition starts in our schools and universities.
 Any comments I might have on the education process itself would be about as convincing as Donald Trump sponsoring a #MeToo rally.
 So I won’t.
 I will just say that even before COVID19 we needed to refocus some complex questions around how effective our current educational curricula are to meet workplace needs.
 Is it even their role?

 In a pandemic situation, it seems possible that remote learning programmes with a combo of distributed and classroom situations will become a feature of the way students learn going forward.
 That methodology once introduced may never change.
 This will involve looking at the infrastructure of schools and further education plus what and how we are teaching students.
 We will also need to and assess the skills of teachers to meet remote needs and then evaluating home schooling scenarios.

 Parents know best?
 Not always

 This concept assumes that non-school environments lend themselves to learning.
 This is not just about kids from less privileged backgrounds having reduced access to the internet or living space conducive to school work.
 It makes the assumption that parental influence is in the student’s best interests.
 Trust me it isn’t always.
 I’ve seen this in action personally dealing with helicopter parents

 So let’s presuppose that students complete their formal education with some basic workplace skills that could be useful to organisations, what next?